RED-DiffEq: Regularization by denoising diffusion models for solving inverse PDE problems with application to full waveform inversion: Introduction

 Machine learning has introduced innovative approaches to PDE-governed inverse problems.
-Deep learning models, particularly convolutional neural networks, have demonstrated success in learning direct mappings from observations to underlying parameters in synthetic environments~\cite{youzuo_study, inversionnet, velocitygan}.
+Deep learning models, particularly convolutional neural networks, have demonstrated success in learning direct mappings from observations to underlying parameters in synthetic environments~\cite{youzuo_study, inversionnet, velocitygan, Kazei2021Mapping}.
 These approaches offer potential advantages in computational efficiency and eliminate sensitivity to initial parameters~\cite{Doe2024}.
 However, their practical application is often limited by poor generalization, especially when handling noise, missing data, or scenarios not represented in training datasets~\cite{Martinsson2021Neural, Karnakov2023Solving, Zhang2023}.
 To address these limitations, advanced physics-informed machine learning frameworks have emerged.
-Physics-informed neural networks (PINNs) integrate physical constraints directly into the learning process, demonstrating promising results for solving inverse problems~\cite{karniadakis2021physics, lu2021physics,lu2021deepxde,wu2023effective,fan2023deep,daneker2024transfer,wu2025identifying,wu2025noninvasive}.
-This integration enhances solution consistency with known physical laws while maintaining computational efficiency~\cite{chen2020physics, zhang2019quantifying,pang2019fpinns,Catricheo2024}.
-Building on this foundation, deep neural operators~\cite{deeponet, fourierdeeponet,jin2022mionet,lu2022multifidelity,xiao2025quantum} have advanced the field by learning sophisticated mappings between function spaces, offering improved generalization across diverse physical scenarios~\cite{deepmionet, geocarbon_deeponet,di2023neural,mao2024disk2planet,jiao2024solving,kou2025neural}.
+Physics-informed neural networks (PINNs) integrate physical constraints directly into the learning process, demonstrating promising results for solving inverse problems~\cite{karniadakis2021physics, lu2021physics,lu2021deepxde}.
+This integration improves the consistency of the solution with governing physical laws while preserving computational efficiency~\cite{chen2020physics,zhang2019quantifying,pang2019fpinns,Catricheo2024}.
+In the geophysical domain, PINNs have been actively explored for both wave-equation modeling and inversion, demonstrating their capacity to embed wave propagation physics directly into data-driven frameworks~\cite{song_alphalfiah_2021_gji,huang_alkhalifah_2022_pinnup,huang_alkhalifah_2021_positional,huang_alkhalifah_2023_hashpinn,song_alkhalifah_2021_wri}.
+Building on this foundation, deep neural operators~\cite{deeponet} have advanced the field by learning sophisticated mappings between function spaces, offering improved generalization across diverse physical scenarios~\cite{deepmionet, geocarbon_deeponet,di2023neural,mao2024disk2planet,jiao2024solving,kou2025neural}.
+Neural operators have also been studied for full waveform inversion~\cite{fourierdeeponet,ma_wang_huang_alkhalifah_2025_pi_fwiner}.
 Despite these significant advances, both approaches continue to face challenges with out-of-distribution data, particularly when confronted with complex real-world problems.